MarkB19988/Glossary-of-Development-Terms/README.md

 Technical solutions can be compared based on the following factors:

-Fitness: Does the technology address the problem at hand, or is it being used for an unintended purpose?
+Fitness: Does the software address and fix the given problem, or is it being used for an unintended and possibly malicious purpose?

-Maturity: It's risky to use version 1.0 of anything.
-Both hardware and software companies are frequently pressed to release products before they are ready.
+Maturity: It's risky to use the first version of anything, including software.
+Both hardware and software development companies are frequently pressured to release products before they are ready.
+This can lead to issues with the product being found by users after release.

-Support: If something goes wrong, who/how many people can help solve the problem?
-While commercial (paid) support is appreciated, open-source products with large numbers of helpful users can be even more valuable.
+Support: If the product goes wrong, who can help resolve the issue?
+While commercial support is appreciated, open-source products with large numbers of users can prove to be even more valuable in the area of problem solving.

-Reliability/availability/scalability: Does the technology support the required usage volume?
-Does it offer fail-over mechanisms for high availability?

-License and support costs: What are the one-time and annual costs of using a technology?
-While you might have a favorite piece of software, is there an adequate free or low-cost open-source alternative?
-Keep in mind that even open-source software can be expensive if the vendor restricts commercial use or has inconvenient licensing terms.
+License and support costs: What are both the one time and annual costs of using the technology?
+You may have a favorite piece of software to use for this task, however you have to ask 'is there an free or low-cost alternative?'
+However even open source software can be expensive if the vendor restricts commercial or business use or has bad licensing terms.

 ##### 7. The Importance of Team Dynamics